RealNumberI/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
-How do you know?
+How do you know? **DONE  Yes, the first listener does.
+It has a command line when completed**

 ## Ready for Work